 Average Total Compensation

-*Includes data reported up to October 7, 2019, for all members of the class of 2019 that were seeking full-time employment.
+*Includes data reported up to October 9, 2020, for members of the class of 2020 seeking full-time employment.

 |Class of||Internship Placement